 Every aviation enthusiast's nightmare - Windowless Seat!
 However, I managed to cope with it, so it didn't turn out too bad.

-The seat width is smaller than the old Elite Class but its comfortable for me.
+The seat width is smaller than the old Elite Class but it is comfortable for me.

 The remote control is at the side of the seat.